Skip to main content

 Echinacea purpurea 'Flame Thrower'- PURPLE CONEFLOWER 'FLAME THROWER'

-Well branched tall habit, excellent for the middle of the sunny bed.
+Well branched and tall, excellent for the middle of the sunny bed!

 Blooming Time: depending on your zone - June, July, August (with some rebloom later on up to October)